Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 ### Tari (SMG4 Glitch Production)

 Joel: Ahei Tari, welcome.
 Okay look, before you ask any question why am I looks like a golden **capsule** with a `Plus` embossing here, it's because, there is no framework that easily lets you to create somekind of stylized Vtuber avatar for Gratis, Open Source, & Full version.
 At least the stable, nada!
 So here I am, in my **Blendsona** look.
 I know it's worse than PNGtuber, but this is all I have, I'm sorry.
 So, do you satisfied with your Blendsona I've designed for you?
 I mean, you can change the design later though, if you don't like it, You gotta at least have one or else you'll be invisible, so here what I had for you now.
 Of course, after the game, just launch Blender and design whatever primitives you'd like and then export it to GLTF and Godot should see it.
 Anyways, enjoy the game!

+### Uzi (Murder Drones Glitch Production)

+Joel: Ahei, Uzi.
+Hey, I need to tell you something.
+It's in this message, so open up your Waver app on your head, be ready. ...
+Okay, so..

+(Waver message): Every Thursday, Epic Games give away one or more random games for $0, so check them out every that time before it change again next week!
+On Christmas, free games changes everyday!

+Joel: Kay, got it?
+Yes?
+Yeah, for real, so generous right?
+You're welcome.
+Don't forget about this.

 ## Extras